LaunchCodeEducation/java-web-development/docs/_sources/chapters/thymeleaf-views/using-templates.rst.txt

 samples will be replaced by the values stored in the ``title``, ``bookQuote``, and ``linkText`` variables.

-In most cases, you will never see the default text in our live webpage.
+In most cases, you will never see the default text in your live webpage.
-Including it helps, however, if you need to share the planned layout of the webpage before the project is completely finished.
+Including it helps, however, if you need to visualize your planned layout for the webpage before your project is completely finished.

 .. admonition:: Tip

    Best-practice encourages us to include default text in our templates.
-This improves the readability of the code, and it gives an outside observer a better idea of the structure of the webpage as well as of what data will appear in different sections.
+This improves the readability of the code, and it gives an outside observer a better idea of the structure of the webpage.
+Default text also indicates what data will appear in different sections.

 Organizing Templates
 ---------------------